-Fathollah-Nejad opened the discussion by asking the panelists to comment on the internal challenges facing Iran after the recent protests against the government, which he described to have spread among working-class people within small cities.
+Fathollah-Nejad opened the discussion by asking the panelists to comment on the internal challenges facing Iran after the recent protests against the state/regime, which he described to have spread among the “middle-class poor” (Asef Bayat) within over 90 small cities.
 Fathollah-Nejad emphasized that the people who participated in the protests had both socioeconomic and political demands.

 Sajjadpour commented on the external challenges faced by Iran, as well as its regional policies and ambitions.
 He argued that there is a fundamental challenge for Iran to clarify its foreign policy strategy, which he believes is vague and thus often misunderstood.
 Discussions about Iran tend to employ alarming and threatening language, which Sajjadpour believes is not only dangerous, but also inaccurate.
 He believes that the country’s policies reflect its role as a nation that provides regional security.
 One of its most fundamental achievements, according to him, is its security independence.
 He also argues that it actually maintains a conciliatory foreign policy, as displayed by its recent response to the Gulf Crisis.
 Overall, he believes that people should revisit their understanding of Iran’s foreign policy and challenge the prevalent narrative that depicts Iran as a major threat.
 Lastly, he highlighted that Iran rejects the notion of regional hegemony and views its role in Syria as primarily a defensive one.